 “Wealth consists not in having possessions but in having few wants.”—Esther De Waal

 For thirty days, stop spending.
 Make no purchases whatsoever other than the bare essentials like toilet paper, groceries, etc. Hold off on all other purchases.
-It is okay to make a list of the things you’d like to buy, but during the 30 day period, DO NOT BUY ANYTHING.
-Go grocery shopping no more than once a week and do not buy that magazine or pack of gum at the checkout.
+It is okay to make a list of the things you’d like to buy.
+But during the 30 day period, DO NOT BUY ANYTHING.
+Go grocery shopping no more than once a week.
+Do not buy that magazine or pack of gum at the checkout.

 Extra money gives you a wonderful sense of security along with the freedom to do what you want – and who wouldn’t want that?

 Read the full tip and 100 more in Coach Yourself to Success by Talane Miedaner (McGraw Hill, 2014).